4TUResearchData-Carpentries/workshop_notes/Lesson1.md

-# Workshop Version Control and Collaborative Development for Research Software Developmentgi (14-16 June 2023)
+# Workshop Version Control and Collaborative Development for Research Software Development (14-16 June 2023)

 The type-along notes have been revised after the lesson by removing duplicates, changing the position of a command at places, and grouping similar actions into sections.
 The comments (the text after the # tokens) outline the context of the command (working tree, index, repository, documentation, shell).
 The abbreviations used in the comments are:
 * repo = repository